Frequently Asked Questions

 - We deliver this program in half the time of a MBA program, and at half the price.

-- The course is structured into “themes” instead of individual courses, allowing students to get to know our world class professors and the 20-40 military student cohort better.
+- The course is structured into “themes” instead of individual courses, allowing students to get to know our world class professors and the 40 - 50 military student sections.

 - For example, MBV applicants would be non-business military-only professionals seeking business knowledge and acumen to bridge the gap between theory and practice.